chatkn/Foodvisor/README.md

 ## Getting Started

-In each folder, you will find a READ.ME file that give more details and instructions about the projects.
+In each folder, you will find a README file that give more details and instructions about the projects.
 See you there!